-Any student who earns a score of 4 or 5 on the College Entrance Examination Board (CEEB) Advanced Placement Calculus AB Test will automatically receive 4 credits and exemption from Calculus I (Math 131) as soon as the registrar receives the exam report from the College Board.
+A student who earns a score of 4 or 5 on the Advanced Placement Calculus AB Test will automatically receive 4 credits and exemption from Calculus I (Math 131) as soon as the registrar receives the exam report from the College Board.

-Any student who earns a score of 4 or 5 on the College Entrance Examination Board (CEEB) Advanced Placement Calculus BC Test will automatically receive 8 credits and exemption from Calculus I and II (Math 131 and 132) as soon as the registrar receives the exam report from the College Board.
+A student who earns a score of 4 or 5 on the Advanced Placement Calculus BC Test will automatically receive 8 credits and exemption from Calculus I and II (Math 131 and 132) as soon as the registrar receives the exam report from the College Board.

 Approval of Courses To Be Taken at Other Universities: Current students wishing to take a course during the summer months or while on leave from the University at another college or university must complete the Prior Approval form before they enroll in the course and then bring the form to the Mathematics Advising Office.

 Approval of Courses Taken Before Entering the University: If you are a new student or a transfer student and have taken a math or statistics course elsewhere for which you wish to receive University credit, first make sure the course has transferred over to UMass.
-Then, to have it assigned to a specific UMass course, please contact the Chief Undergraduate Advisor and bring along your course syllabus and, if possible, a copy of the course's final exam.
+Then, to have it assigned to a specific UMass course, please email the Chief Undergraduate Advisor a link to the course syllabus and send, if possible, a copy of the course's final exam.

 Study Abroad Course Approval: Students planning to study abroad will need to have courses pre-approved.
 The Internation Programs Office will help you get started and then the Chief Undergraduate Officer will assist you in filling out the International Course Approval Form (ICAF).